MiriamPapp/photo-forum/docs_technical/technical-outline.md

 * auto expire for documents (with automatic deletion)
 * a REST API
 * access control on document level (if necessary)

-The idea is to allow any (authorized) client "create" access on the S3 bucket but to disallow deletions and changes to existing documents.
+* access control on paths (sort of)

-Only administrators (or Lambda functions on AWS) are allowed to replace/change documents.
+The idea is to allow any (authorized) client to create, update and delete object in paths where it got the right to.
+To (most) other paths the client has read access to.
+There are also some protected paths which are only accessible by moderators.

-Clients (the web application running in the browser) get the documents they are interested in by selecting through names(?).
+Clients (the web application running in the browser) get the documents they are interested in by selecting through paths.
 They can also fetch linked but missing documents (or ignore the linking documents).
-To enable deletions of posts/comments a special document will be posted which flags the deletion of another document.
-A periodically running Lambda function can then do the real deletion (or an administrator may do it).
+Because clients only can write to their own paths posts and comments to these posts don't have the same path.
+The post may be in the path of client A and the comments to this post may be distributed through all paths of other users.

 Old content can be cleaned up by auto-expire of S3.
 This feature works on paths, so categories excluded from auto-expire must be placed under a special S3 path.